monerodocs/md/docs/technical-specs.md

 * typically wallet runs on the same machine as full node so there is no risk
 * if wallet connects to remote full node, there is no IP protection by default
-    * user must manually wrap wallet with Tor
+    * user must manually wrap wallet with Tor or I2P